 National Planning Policy

 National Planning Policy Framework (2021)

 Planning Practice Guidance (2014 as updated)

 High Speed Rail (West Midlands - Crewe) Act 2021

 High Speed Rail (West Midlands - Crewe) Act 2021 Schedule 17 Statutory Guidance (May 2021)

 Equality Act 2010

 Supplementary Planning Guidance/Documents

 Newcastle-under-Lyme and Stoke-on-Trent Urban Design Guidance Supplementary Planning Document (2010)

 Relevant Planning History

+22/00153/SCH17 Approval of earthworks required for the creation of two ecological mitigation

+ponds, two associated bunds and the installation of a permanent vehicular access gate (location only) under condition imposed by Schedule 17 to the

+High Speed Rail (West Midlands - Crewe) Act 2021 - Approved

 21/00634/SCH17 Approval of plans and specifications under condition imposed by Schedule 17

 to the High Speed Rail (West Midlands - Crewe) Act 2021 - Withdrawn

 Views of Consultees

-Whitmore Parish Council has no objection providing that all necessary steps are taken by HS2 and its contractors to ensure that the A53 is kept clean and free of mud and soil at all times.

-Cadent has no objection to the proposal.

-The views of the Landscape Development Section have been sought and if received will be reported.
+The Environmental Health Division has no objections.

-No comments have been received from the Environmental Health Division, the Highway Authority, County Ecologist and the Environment Agency and given that the period for comment has ended, it must be assumed that they have no observations on the application.
+No comments have been received from Whitmore Parish Council, the Highway Authority, the County Ecologist and the Environment Agency and given that the period for comment has ended, it must be assumed that they have no comments to make.

 Representations

 None

 Applicant/agent's submission

 The applicant has submitted, in addition to plans, the following:

 - Submission Letter

 - Proforma

 - Written Statement

-All of the application documents can be viewed on the Council's website using the following link: http://publicaccess.newcastle-staffs.gov.uk/online-applications/PLAN/22/00153/SCH17
+All of the application documents can be viewed on the Council's website using the following link: http://publicaccess.newcastle-staffs.gov.uk/online-applications/PLAN/22/00388/SCH17

 Background Papers

 Planning File referred to Planning Documents referred to

 Date report prepared

-13th April 2022
+9th June 2022